 In Year 5 and 6 the children have the chance to take part in residential trips: Year 5 children spend two nights at Bewl Water taking in part in a range of water based activities, as well as learning linked to their geography topics of coasts and rivers.
 Year 6 spend four nights at Hindleap – outdoor-based activities such as orienteering, bushcraft, abseiling, archery and team building form the main part of the week.

 As well as celebrating learning in classes, we value learning outside of school.
-Pupils are invited to share their successes and achievements with their class teachers and in Celebration Assemblies (not sure if we need this bit?!!)
+Pupils are invited to share their successes and achievements with their class teachers and in Celebration Assemblies.

 We have recently developed the Boughton- under-Blean & Dunkirk Bucket List, which outlines key experiences and skills we feel children at our school should have by the time they leave us in Year 6.